 than 220 countries, 28 world regions and sub-regions, and

 the world as a whole."
 The quarterly Population

 Bulletins on selected topics are very useful.

 institution providing research and analysis for policy and

 decisionmaking.
 Sign up for e-mail notices about the free

-international issues studies are online, so check the online publications page, among
+posted, so check the publications page, among others.

 • Royal United Services Institute-- World-class "independent think tank engaged in cutting edge defence and security research," in London, with expertise "utilised by governments, parliament and other key stakeholders."
 Posts authoritative studies online-- "rigorous, expert and objective analysis of current trends and developments"-- some free and some for members only.